The bestselling author of 'Wild' and 'Tiny Beautiful Things' shares her process and philosophy with Tim Ferriss

 If you’re interested in the creative process of a famed author, jumpstarting your own creation, note taking, list making, or simply handling hard emotions, there’s no better person to talk to than Cheryl Strayed.

 Strayed is author of the #1 New York Times bestselling memoir Wild, the New York Times bestsellers Tiny Beautiful Things and Brave Enough, and the novel Torch.
-Her books have been translated into 40 languages around the world.
+Her books have been translated into 40 languages.
 Wild was chosen by Oprah Winfrey as her inaugural selection for Oprah’s Book Club 2.0 and was made into an Oscar-nominated film starring Reese Witherspoon and Laura Dern.
-Strayed is also the co-host, along with Steve Almond, of the WBUR podcast Dear Sugar Radio, which originated with her popular Dear Sugar advice column.
+Strayed is also the cohost, along with Steve Almond, of the WBUR podcast Dear Sugar Radio, which originated with her popular Dear Sugar advice column.

-Tim Ferriss spoke to Strayed in front of a 2,000-plus person crowd at the 2017 SXSW conference in Austin, Texas, for an episode of his podcast, The Tim Ferriss Show.
+Tim Ferriss spoke with Strayed in front of a 2,000-plus-person crowd at the 2017 SXSW conference in Austin, Texas, for an episode of his podcast, the Tim Ferriss Show.
 Below is an excerpt of their conversation, edited by Outside.

 What does your writing routine look like?

-What are some of the mechanisms or tricks or habits that you use when you’re struggling with your writing?
+What are some of the mechanisms, tricks, or habits that you use when you’re struggling with your writing?

 In writing, what I do is I take a shortcut.
 If I don’t have that first line or that first paragraph, I just write the part that I know.
 That might mean it’s kind of sloppy, that I have to start writing something that’s a third of the way into the piece—a scene that I’ve already imagined is going to be in there, or a paragraph, a description of something.
 And what I find is once I start writing, I relax.
 And then of course I can go back and make that beginning.